 Leg Swings (Preparing the Legs)

-For an effective warm-up, leg swings are an excellent way to activate the muscles in your legs while promoting flexibility.
+For an effective warm-up, leg swings are an excellent way to activate the muscles in your legs while encouraging flexibility.
 Standing next to a wall for balance, swing one leg forward and backward in a controlled manner.
 Repeat for each leg, feeling the dynamics at work.

 Arm Circles (Loosening the Shoulders)

 Legs stretch gracefully through your arm circles, as your shoulders begin to release tension.
 Imagine the gentle waves of your breath guiding every circle, unlocking tight areas, and welcoming ease into your practice.
-As you progress, alternate between large circles for a deeper stretch and smaller ones for refinement, cultivating awareness in your shoulder joints.
+As you progress, alternate between large circles for a deeper stretch and smaller ones for refinement, building awareness in your shoulder joints.

 Torso Twist (Warming Up the Spine)